TheZeury/NaiveOpenXrGame/README.md

 My first [OpenXR](https://github.com/KhronosGroup/OpenXR-SDK/) application.

-Renderer is implemented with Vulkan.
+Renderer implemented with Vulkan.

+Physics Engine implemented over NVIDIA PhysX.

 To be precise, the API I'm using is [OpenXR-Hpp](https://github.com/KhronosGroup/OpenXR-Hpp) and [Vulkan-Hpp](https://github.com/KhronosGroup/Vulkan-Hpp) which has already been part of the LunarG Vulkan SDK.